On Global Rates for Regularization Methods based on Secant Derivative Approximations: Complexity Analysis of ARp-approx

-Note that the formulation of Theorem~\ref{complexbound} implies that a $(\epsilon_1, \, \epsilon_2)$ second-order approximate stationary point can be reached in $\mathcal{O}\left(\max(\epsilon_1^{-(p+1)/p}, \epsilon_2^{-(p+1)/(p-1)} ) \right)$ iterations.
 Thus, we have retrieved the complexity of standard tensor methods \cite{BirgGardMartSantToin17} despite not using function evaluations and using approximate tensors.
 Note that we could have obtained the same results by assuming knowledge of the Lipschitz constant, by setting the regularization parameter to a fixed value in advance, or by using an appropriate line search condition every $m$ steps as in \cite{DoikChayJag23}.
 However, we preferred to use the OFFO approach because it has been shown to be robust even when errors occur in derivatives of order 1 to $(p-1)$; see \cite{OFFO-ARp,GraJerToin24} for further discussion and illustrations of this fact.

 We now state a corollary that focuses on practical case of interest $p=2$.

 \begin{corr}{caseptwo} Suppose that Assumptions~\ref{assum1}--\ref{assum3}.
 Then Algorithm~\ref{AlgolazyOFFO} for $p=2$ outputs a sequence of iterates $\{x_j\}_{j=0}^{k+1}$ such that